Skip to navigation Skip to content

 In anticipation of manually deriving a new income or making a Section 11 decision, check whether the customer’s incarceration history is recorded on the system.
 If not, complete an order form for prison data template located in the Resources page and email the form to Data Incarcerated Customers.

 Note: To manually derive an income, the customer must generally have received an income for at least 10 months of the Last Relevant Year of Income (LRYI).
 A period of incarceration will count towards 10 months of income.
-See Derived income for Child Support customers for further information.
+See Derived and declared income for Child Support customers for further information.

 Updates to a provisional income should occur immediately so not to delay making a more accurate assessment; however contact with the incarcerated customer is still to occur as there may be further administrative options available to them.